 The Fountain of Neptune (Fontana del Nettuno) is a wonderful fountain made by Giambologna in the 16th century, located in the square dedicated to the same deity of the sea, in Bologna.
-The basin of the fountain stands on a base with three steps.
-At the center of the basin, there is a pedestal flanked by four Nereids, and on this pedestal stands the majestic figure of Neptune.
 SHORT HISTORY The Fountain of Neptune is, in fact, a collaborative project of Zanobio Portigiani, Tommaso Laureti and Giambologna, commissioned by the vice-minister Pier Donato Cesi to glorify the papal government of Pope Pius IV.
 The purpose of the fountain was to embellish the new Piazza del Nettuno, adjacent to Piazza Maggiore.
-The project was assigned on August 2, 1563, to the Bolognese architect Zanobio Portigiani, to the Palermitan architect Tommaso Laureti, who was delegated to execute the architectural structure of the fountain, and finally to the Flemish mannerist sculptor Giambologna (Jean Boulogne), commissioned to build the bronze statue of Neptune and the sculptural parts.
+The project was assigned on August 2, 1563, to the Bolognese architect Zanobio Portigiani, to the Palermitan architect Tommaso Laureti, who was delegated to execute the architectural structure of the fountain, and finally to the Flemish Mannerist sculptor Giambologna (Jean Boulogne), commissioned to build the bronze statue of Neptune and the sculptural parts.
 The fountain was completed in 1566.
 In 1604, a high fence was built around the fountain, which effectively managed to prevent acts of vandalism.
-The fence Read more [...]
+The fence was removed by the city administration only in 1888.
+Throughout its history, the Neptune fountain has undergone numerous restorations.
+A first restoration took place in 1708 by the hand of the custodian Carlo Fagottini, who patched Read more [...]

 Fontana Pretoria is a spectacular fountain located in the heart of the historic centre of Palermo, in the square with the same name, Piazza Pretoria.
 The fountain is decorated with sculptures of the Twelve Olympians and other mythological and allegorical figures.
 SHORT HISTORY The fountain was built in 1554, in Florence, by Francesco Camilliani, for the garden of Don Luigi Alvarez de Toledo.
 In 1573, driven by his debts and about to move to Naples, Don Luigi sold the fountain to the Palermo Senate.
 The fountain arrived in Palermo on May 26, 1574, disassembled in 644 pieces, with some sculptures being damaged during transport or retained by the previous owner.
 Therefore, some adaptations were necessary and some pieces were added.
 The recomposition of the fountain was made by Camillo Camilliani, son of Francesco, with the help of Michelangelo Naccherino, and Fontana Pretoria was finished in 1581.
 In the 18th and 19th centuries, due to the nudity of statues, the square was popularly known as Piazza della Vergogna (Square of Shame).
 In November 1998, a restoration work was undertaken, which lasted until November 2003.
 In December of the same year, the fountain was reopened.
 ARCHITECTURE The fountain has a Read more [...]